Trey Hendrickson: 2017

 Hendrickson was selected by the New Orleans Saints in the third round (103rd overall) of the 2017 NFL draft.
-On June 2, 2017, the Saints signed him to a four-year, $3.17 million contract that includes a signing bonus of $706,288.
+On June 2, 2017, the Saints signed him to a four-year, $3.17 million contract which included a signing bonus of $706,288.

 He competed with Darryl Tapp, Alex Okafor, Obum Gwacham, Al-Quadin Muhammad, and Alex Jenkins throughout training camp for the role as the starting defensive end.
-Head coach Sean Payton named him the backup defensive end to Cameron Jordan and Alex Okafor to begin the regular season.
+Head coach Sean Payton named Hendrickson as the backup defensive end to Cameron Jordan and Alex Okafor to begin the regular season.

-He was unable to appear in the Saints' season-opening 29–19 loss to the Minnesota Vikings due to an illness.
+Hendrickson was unable to appear in the Saints' season-opening 29–19 loss to the Minnesota Vikings due to an illness.
 On September 17, 2017, Hendrickson made his professional regular season debut against the New England Patriots and recorded three combined tackles in the Saints' 36–20 loss.
-The following week, he earned two combined tackles and sacked Carolina Panthers quarterback Cam Newton during a 34–13 victory.
-In a Week 6 matchup against the Detroit Lions, he made two pass deflections as the Saints won 52–38.
+The next week, he had two combined tackles and sacked Carolina Panthers quarterback Cam Newton during a 34–13 victory.
+In a Week 6 matchup against the Detroit Lions, he had two pass deflections as the Saints won 52–38.